jubako/jubako/spec/directory.rst

 Deported bytes array are stored in key stores.

-A store is composed of data and a tailer.
+A store is composed of data and a tail.

 Plain store
 -----------

 If the ``storeType`` is 0, the store is a plain store.
-There is no (internal) index, and the store is only composed of the data and small tailer.
+There is no (internal) index, and the store is only composed of the data and small tail.
-The data is composed of Pstring, the entries key contains directly the offsets of the pstring in the data.
+The data is composed of Pstring, the entries key contains directly the offsets of the Pstring in the data.

-The plain store tailer is :
+The plain store tail is :

 ============== ================== ====== ===========
 Field Name     Type               Offset Description